disconnect3d/disconnect3d.github.io/about.md

 ### Work

-Having an interesting project I, or my CTF team may be interested in?
-Consider contacting [Trail of Bits](https://www.trailofbits.com/contact/) or me directly :).
+Looking for a presentation, training, workshop, or just having an interesting project I may be interested in?
+Contact me or [Trail of Bits](https://www.trailofbits.com/contact/).